 About the Program

-During Forum 1, the community leaders succeeded in building strong working relationships across the three cities while also bridging diverse sectors of society.
-Through workshop sessions facilitated by Karuna Center’s Executive Director, Olivia Dreier, and Senior Peacebuilding Advisor, Paula Green, the group learned and applied tools for conflict analysis.
-Participants deepened their understanding of the role of identity in conflict and peace, and how ethnic and religious affiliations can be incorporated to successfully de-escalate tensions and plan more effective interventions.
-Over the course of the forum, they came to see themselves as peacebuilders within their communities, and—working across sectors in multi-ethnic, multi-religious teams—they developed initial plans for pilot projects within each city, which they later developed into full proposals for work to mitigate the violence that will be funded by small project grants.
+During the first forum in November 2019, participants identified and analyzed sources of intergroup tensions and conflict in their cities.
+They deepened their understanding of the role of identity in conflict and peace, and how ethnic and religious affiliations can be incorporated to successfully de-escalate tensions and plan more effective interventions.
+Over the course of the forum, they came to see themselves as peacebuilders within their communities, and—working across sectors in multi-ethnic, multi-religious teams—they developed initial plans for pilot projects within each city, which they later developed into full proposals for work to mitigate the violence that were funded by small project grants.

 Following the first forum, participants within each city continued to work collectively to implement a series of dialogues bringing together relevant sectors in their diverse communities, including interethnic dialogues among youth; dialogues to engage elders, religious leaders, and clan leaders; and dialogues among women.
 All were geared toward building cohesion and cooperation to jointly identify and mitigate signs of violence.
 Participants in each city designated a program coordinator, responsible for convening their “city team” to implement dialogue and peace-fostering pilot projects, while also forming a “community resilience committee” to address intergroup tensions in the months leading up to the elections planned for August 2020 (but later delayed due to the COVID-19 pandemic).